OpenGradient/og-agent-starter/openai-swarm-starter/README.md

 ## Agent

-The agent is equipped by the following tools (from on the `twitter_langchain` library):
+The agent is equipped with some tools intended only for demonstration:

-- AccountDetailsAction
-- AccountMentionsAction
-- PostTweetAction
-- PostTweetReplyAction
+- tweet_post
-- TwitterAction
+- swap_tokens

-As well as an OpenGradient AlphaSense tool for Sui price prediction.
+The tools do not actually execute any action, you can make a functional implementation using libraries like Coinbase CDP or tweepy.

 ## Setup